How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that let you fully customize their settings.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
+Several options are available for each chart that let you customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without requiring the installation of additional plugins.
+Your visitors can see your charts and graphs on their mobile web browsers without requiring the installation of any additional plugins.

-From your WordPress dashboard, select Plugins > Add New from the dashboard menu …
+From your WP administration area, select Plugins > Add New from the dashboard menu …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from your dashboard menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in the admin menu …

-An image gallery displaying all of the different kinds of charts and graphs available will load on your screen.
+A visual gallery displaying all of the built-in kinds of graphs available will load on your screen.

-The selected graph/chart type will open up in a lightbox.
+Your graph/chart type will pop up in a lightbox.

 The next step is to upload a CSV file that contains your data …

-- Your second row contains the series type (e.g. number, date, etc.)
+- The second row contains the series type (e.g. number, timeofday, etc.)

 The screenshot below shows how to format your data as per the requirements above …

-If you are not sure how to format your CSV file, simply study the sample CSV file provided with the plugin.
+If you are unsure about how to format your data CSV, just study the sample CSV file that comes with the plugin.

 Once you have created your CSV file, select the data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.